This blog contains the development of my On30 model railroad in the basement of my home.

 I do the same with the other stock rail:

-Next come the switch rails and the rest of the frog, these are all one piece of rail.
 I file the switch blade ends as much as possible until the blend with the filed stock rail and solder four ties counted from the heel point:

 I take two pieces of rail, bend the ends a bit and solder them where the guard rails have to be:

-I take a PDB tie and insert it under the ends of the switch blades.
 When soldering, the gap is kept as it will be when the blade is in the switched position:

 A quick test with an archbar truck, that it slides flawlessly on both routes: